-FCC rules require broadcasters and cable operators to make local emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
-This rule means that emergency information must be provided both aurally and in a visual format.
+FCC rules require broadcasters and cable operators to make certain emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
+This rule means that certain information about an emergency must be provided in both audio and visual formats.

 What qualifies as emergency information?

 Emergency information is intended to help protect life, health, safety or property.
-Examples include, but are not limited to:
+Examples include:

-- immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes
+- Immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes, and

-- community situations such as: discharge of toxic gases, widespread power failures, industrial explosions, civil disorders, school closings and changes in school bus schedules resulting from such conditions
+- Community situations such as: pandemics, widespread power failures, industrial explosions, civil disorders, discharge of toxic gases, school closings and changes in school bus schedules resulting from such conditions.

 Making emergency information accessible

-For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an aural description of emergency information in the main audio.
-If the emergency information is being provided visually during regular programming through screen crawls or scrolls, for example, it must be accompanied by an aural tone and made accessible through the use of the television channel’s secondary audio stream.
-The aural tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.
+For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an audio description of emergency information.
+If the emergency information is provided visually during programming other than newscasts through screen crawls or scrolls, for example, it must be accompanied by an audio tone and made audibly accessible through the use of the television channel’s secondary audio stream.
+The tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.
 Video programming distributors and providers must ensure that aural emergency information supersedes all other programming on the secondary audio stream and is conveyed in full at least twice.

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.

-There may be instances when an emergency affects the broadcast station or non-broadcast network or distributor.
+There may be instances when an emergency affects the broadcast station, non-broadcast network or distributor.
 In such instances it may be impossible to provide accessible emergency information.